Chapter 61 BWV 14 Wär Gott nicht mit uns diese Zeit

 This takes us to the first full phrase of the chorale melody played by horn and oboes (bar 13).

 Repeated listening to the first twenty bars thus equips us to follow the architecture of the music through to the end because the principle has been clearly established i.e. each chorale phrase is introduced by canonic pairs of voices, the following part being an inversion of that which leads.
-Each of these discussions leads naturally into the horn and oboe sections of the chorale.
+Each of these discussions leads naturally into the horn and oboe phrases of the chorale.

 It now becomes clear why Bach did not allot the chorale to any of the vocal lines.
 For one thing, the instrumental statements give it a tone quality and cutting edge that allows it to stand out from the richness of the choral texture.
 But more importantly, the four vocal lines remain free to be employed throughout in canonic pairs.
 Thus what seems at first to be an impenetrable tapestry of intense chromatic counterpoint resolves itself into a clearly transparent, if emotionally intense, texture.

 For the listeners who do not read scores fluently but who wish to follow Bach′s strategy through the entire movement, the order of the canonic choral entries is given below.

 Preceding chorale phrase 1 tenor---bass, alto---sop